 The type of hospital you choose depends on many factors.
-Besides quality care, transportation and insurance coverage can also play a role in your decision.
+Besides quality of care, transportation and insurance coverage can also play a role in your decision.

 NCI-designated Cancer Centers and academic centers tend to be located in larger cities.
 This can make travel to and from treatment difficult if you live far away.

 Another factor is cost.
 Not all physicians and medical centers are covered by all health insurance plans.
-With the high cost of breast cancer treatment, you may prefer care from the providers and centers covered under your health insurance plans.
+With the high cost of breast cancer treatment, you may prefer care from the providers and centers covered under your health insurance plan.

 Finally, if you have already chosen a physician, the choice of hospitals will be limited to those where he/she has practicing privileges.

 When choosing a hospital, no single source gives a perfect measure of quality.
 However, combining information from several sources (listed below) can help you make an informed decision.

 Referrals from trusted sources, such as your primary care provider, family, friends or other breast cancer survivors, are often the best way to find a good hospital.